-OpenTelemetry frees up teams to choose any back end they want without being tied to a particular vendor, future-proofing your investments.
-It can accommodate changes to your systems, back ends, and processes, so you’re never locked into a single platform, solution, or contract, allowing your organization to expand and adapt as your technology needs evolve.
-That independence and flexibility means you can base your business decisions on what’s best for your bottom line and customers — not the limitations of your technology.
+OpenTelemetry frees up teams to choose any back end they want without being tied to a particular vendor, future-proofing their investments.
+It can accommodate changes to systems, back ends, and processes, so you’re never locked into a single platform, solution, or contract, allowing organizations to expand and adapt as their technology needs evolve.
+That independence and flexibility means you can base your business decisions on what's best for your bottom line and customers — not the limitations of your technology.

 With OpenTelemetry, you get scalability for growth, compatibility across platforms, and easy integration with your existing monitoring and observability tools.